DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/fundamentals/keys/static_key_management.md

 Another configuration method called *AddValidationKey* can be called to register public keys that should be accepted for token validation.

+## Key Storage
+With automatic key management disabled, secure storage of the key material is left to you.
+This key material should be treated as highly sensitive.
+Key material should be encrypted at rest, and access to it should be restricted.

 ## Manual Key Rotation {#rotation}
 With automatic key management disabled, you will need to rotate your keys